Skip to Content

 Court orders are written for the life you have at the time, not the life you end up with.

 A couple divorces, works out a custody arrangement that makes sense for a six-year-old child, and everyone moves forward.
-Two years later, one parent gets a job offer in another city,or your child’s schedule involves different activities that impact a parent’s time with their child.
+Two years later, one parent gets a job offer in another city, or the child’s schedule involves different activities that impact a parent’s time with their child.
 The schedule that worked perfectly before now creates friction at every handoff.
-The original order still exists, still carries the force of law, and has no idea any of this happened.
+The original order still exists, still carries the force of law, and has not adapted to updated circumstances.

 This is the gap that a Suit Affecting the Parent-Child Relationship (SAPCR) modification is designed to fill.

-SAPCR is the legal process Texas courts use to establish or change the rights and duties of parents in a child's life.
-Once an order is in place establishing parental rights and duties, including custody, visitation, and child support, either parent can generally return to court and ask to update it, as long as the modification is in the best interest of the child and there has been a material or substantial change since the order was created.
+A SAPCR modification is the legal mechanism Texas courts use to establish or change the rights and duties of parents in a child's life.
+Once an order is in place establishing parental rights and duties, including custody, visitation, and child support, either parent can generally return to court and ask to update it, as long as the modification is in the best interest of the child and there has been a material or substantial change in circumstance since the order was created or last modified.

 This is one of the most common situations we see at DebnamRust.
 It is also one of the most mishandled, not because people act in bad faith, but because they do not fully understand how the process works or what the stakes are.